DavidOliver/live_cue/README.md

 ## Listen in sync with your friend

-1. Open ports `4369` and `9001` in your computer’s local software firewall.
+1. Open ports `4369` and `9001`, TCP protocol, in your computer’s local software firewall.

 2. Connect to the shared network.
 For example, ZeroTier.